FIG-Bioinfo/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_TSV_Files/TSV-Exercise-1_Learning-to-use-Grimoire.md

 for example, `cp file1 file2` will make a copy of `file1` that is named `file2`, whereas when the second argumant is a directory, the copy will have the same filename as the original file.
+We will discuss the concepts of "commands" and "arguments" further in later exercises.

 8. Use Grimoire's "clipboard" icon at the upper-right of its code-window to copy the program to your clipboard.
 Then go to "File Explorer", which is the icon in the left toolbar that looks like two overlapping